 We are seeking stockholder approval of an amendment to our Amended and Restated 2006 Equity Incentive Plan (the "2006 Plan") to increase the maximum number of shares of common stock that may be issued under the 2006 Plan by 3,000,000 to an aggregate maximum of 15,890,500 shares.
-The Board adopted a resolution to approve the amendment to the 2006 Plan, subject to approval by the Company's stockholders, on April 4, 2011.
+The Board adopted a resolution to approve the amendment to the 2006 Plan, subject to approval by the Company's stockholders, on April , 2011.
+Other than the foregoing revision, all other provisions of the 2006 Plan will remain unchanged from those that were adopted by our Board and approved by our stockholders in May 2009.